North

 The inciting incident occurs at 10 minutes when North discovers he can legally divorce his parents.
 This revelation disrupts his entire worldview and presents a radical solution to his emotional neglect..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to North officially divorces his parents in court and is given the summer to find new parents or enter the orphanage system.
+This reveals the protagonist's commitment to North officially divorces his parents in court and is given the summer to find new parents or enter the orphanage system.
 He actively chooses to embark on his journey to find parents who will truly appreciate him., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, North faces complete failure - no acceptable parents found and the deadline has arrived.
 He must enter the orphanage system.
 His dream of finding appreciation dies, and he faces the loss of family entirely., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.